claireannewest/coupled_harmonic_oscillators/README.md

-## Tight binding code
+## Coupled Oscillators

+# Normal Mode Solver
-tight_binding.py -- calculates the normal modes of a coupled oscillator system compare_cross-sections.py -- compares the normal mode energies to physical observables. inputs.txt -- provides the inputs to tight_binding.py.
-Make sure it's formatted identical to this sample
+tight_binding.py -- calculates the normal modes of a coupled oscillator system

-To see an explanation on how the physics work: https://www.overleaf.com/read/gbqmdxsggspw.
+This code calculates the normal modes, with the input parameters specified in an input text file.
+Currently, the code will plot the two normal modes of a coupled nanosphere dimer.